cchampignon/banno-twitter/README.md

 lightweight they didn't support Scala 2.13.
 Roll my own or fork and publish for 2.13
 - Use the binding future that akka-http returns after starting up the http server.
 - Proper logging.
 Replace printlns with logging as well as more logging overall.
+- Config.
+Values such as how many entries in a top listing should be in a reference.conf/application.conf so that the app doesn't need to be recompiled to adjust those values.
+-Back pressure actors.
+Replace ActorSink.actorRef with ActorSink.actorRefWithBackpressure and amend the protocol to support it.

 ### Improvements
 - Follow URL shorteners.
 The Twitter API makes mention of having support for this, but more research would be necessary.